 IMPORTANT INFORMATION: We cannot guarantee the contents of this bottle nor can we advise that it is drinkable.
 This bottle is being auctioned as a historical piece, the contents are not guaranteed potable and are not recommended for consumption.

 If you do so, it is at your own risk.
 We highly recommend personal inspection before you bid.
-Appointments can be made by emailing [email protected].
+Appointments can be made by emailing auctions@whisky-online.com.

 We also highly recommend personal collection due to the fragile nature of the bottle and cork.
 However, shipping is available at your own risk; while every possible effort will be taken to ensure security during transit, no guarantees can be given regarding leakage.
 Please consider all the above before you place any bids.